bitnami/containers/containers/moodle/README.md

 $ docker-compose up -d
 ```

+You can find the default credentials and available configuration options in the [Environment Variables](#environment-variables) section.

 ## Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.